-Jesus Christ is the leader of his church, but similar to a family, he has designated people to provide human leadership until he returns again physically.
+Jesus Christ is the leader of his church, but he has designated people to provide human leadership in the church until he returns again physically.
+Church leaders are similar to parents of families in many ways.
 Peter, one of the original people Jesus trained, describes this kind of leadership in 1 Peter 5:1-4.

 - Shepherds (pastors), elders, and overseers are synonymous terms for those who care for churches.
 They are different words for the same person.
 1 Peter 5:1-4 - Church leaders are to be examples to the church.
 1 Peter 5:1-4 - Church leaders are servants of the church.
-Mark 10:42-44

-- Church leaders are to feed the church.
+Mark 10:42-44 - Church leaders are to feed the church.
 John 21:15-17 - Church leaders are to protect the church.
 Acts 20:28 - Church leaders train and equip the church members.
 Ephesians 4:11-16

-Help each other
+Designed to help each other